If you’re having a contractor do a job on your home, a question may cross your mind sooner or later: Should I tip them when the project’s done?

 Which contractors should you tip?

 Everyone who works on your house is worth a tip.
-If you have several contractors working on your home at one time, make it a habit to tip all of them.
+If you have several contractors working on your home at one time, don’t play favorites: Make it a habit to tip all of them.

 That’s assuming they’re independent tradespeople or sub-contractors.
 A general contractor who’s supervising or employing others generally doesn’t expect a gratuity: That would be like tipping the owner of a proprietorship or store.
 Their crews generally don’t expect one either, and giving one of them a tip could cause tension with the boss.

-If you do tip, make sure to always do it in cash.
+If you do tip, try to do so in cash.
 Workers tend to prefer it.
 And a check or electronic transfer could be too easily confused with wages or fees (even if marked as “gratuity”), which could create discrepancies with income statements and cause tax-reporting problems for the employer.

 What are the pros and cons of tipping your contractor?